Image Credit: Leonard Zhukovsky/Shutterstock.com

 - Colonial shutters

-Shuttering can be performed using metal storm panels or plywood of 5/8 inch.
+Shuttering can be performed using metal storm panels or plywood of 5/8 inch (16 mm).
 It is important to secure the pins at the top and bottom of the double-entry doors.

-During fencing, proper spacing needs to be allowed at the bottom of the ground for air to enter underneath the fence.
-Moreover, it is better to ensure that the porch roof is properly fixed to the exterior wall of the building.
+During fencing, proper spacing needs to be allowed at the bottom of the ground for air to flow underneath the fence.
+Moreover, it is best to ensure that the porch roof is properly fixed to the exterior wall of the building.